Hi, my name is Sarah, and I run Kitchen Titbits.

-I’m a mum of two and you’ll see plenty of H and A in my blog posts and across my social media.
-H is seven and A is three.
-H is a recovering fussy eater and A is going through a fussy eating phase, not uncommon in children of her age.
+I’m a mum of two, living in Bristol, and you’ll see plenty of my children, H and A, in my blog posts and across my social media.
+H is my recovering fussy eater and A is going through a fussy eating phase, not uncommon in children of her age.

 I’ve spent time helping in kitchens and cookery schools and have now found two food charities, close to my heart, with which to volunteer.
 It’s great to be able to offer my skills and my time to help the Square Food Foundation and 91 Ways to Build a Global City.

 You might, at some time in your life, invest in a personal trainer, a cleaner, an accountant or financial advisor, a life or a business coach to support you in various aspects of your life.
 Think of me as your kitchen mentor – your phone a friend for anything food and kitchen related!
 Kitchen Titbits is my way of being able to share my expertise, knowledge and passion for all things mealtimes with you.